micmejia/bible-dump/AMPC/2 Samuel/2 Sam 6.md

-And they set the ark of God upon a new cart and brought it [^a]out of the house of Abinadab, which was on the hill; and Uzzah and Ahio, sons of Abinadab, drove the new cart.
+And they set the ark of God upon a new cart and brought it out of the house of Abinadab, which was on the hill; and Uzzah and Ahio, sons of Abinadab, drove the new cart.